RezEnayati/word2Vec/README.md

-# Word2vec from scratch (Skip-gram with negative sampling)
+# How to build Word2vec from scratch (Skip-gram with negative sampling)
 This project implements [Word2Vec](https://arxiv.org/pdf/1301.3781) from scratch using only NumPy.
 Here I will try to explain as simply as possible how Word2Vec works.

 For a long time, NLP researchers were trying to find ways to represent words as numbers.
 A simple approach was creating one-hot encodings of words in the dictionary, but the issue with that was the one-hot encodings did not capture the relationship between words.
 By relationship, I mean words that appear in the same context.
 For example, "king" and "queen" often appear in similar contexts, but "banana" and "pencil" do not.